-We present the first North American experience on propiverine use in children with OAB.
-This condition can be a real burden for patients and their families.
-OAB should be addressed early since its progression could lead to renal damage, risk of developing severe refractory symptoms and adult OAB symptoms.1 Therefore, effective treatments that offer a good tolerability profile are required.
-The main objectives of treatment are to improve the mean voided volume and decrease the number of incontinence and urgency episodes.
-After implementing nonpharmacological methods such as urotherapy, antimuscarinics can be introduced.
-Currently, only two molecules are approved for children in Canada: oxybutynin and propiverine.
-However, many off-label molecules such as solifenacin, fesoterodine and trospium, are also used to treat children.11-15 In 2010.
-Alloussi and colleagues conducted a multicenter observational cohort study to compare propiverine with oxybutynin on European children with urge incontinence due to OAB.
-Of the 621 children aged between 5-14 years, 437 were treated with propiverine, and 184 were treated with oxybutynin; 61.6% achieved continence in the propiverine group vs 58.7% in the oxybutynin group.
+In 2010, Alloussi and colleagues conducted a multicenter, observational cohort study to compare propiverine with oxybutynin on European children with urge incontinence due to OAB.
+Of the 621 children aged 5-14 years, 437 were treated with propiverine and 184 were treated with oxybutynin; 61.6% achieved continence in the propiverine group vs. 58.7% in the oxybutynin group.
 The treatment period before achieving continence was also longer for the oxybutynin group, and more side effects were reported than in the propiverine group.14 The tolerability profile is an essential aspect of OAB treatment because of the high discontinuation rate associated with current treatments.
-Adherence to antimuscarinics in children seems higher than in adults but seems significantly lower than selfreported adherence.
-Poor adherence can lead to suboptimal management of symptoms.16-17
+Adherence to antimuscarinics in children seems higher than in adults but seems significantly lower than self-reported adherence.
+Poor adherence can lead to suboptimal management of symptoms.^{17,18} patients had an augmentation of their corrected bladder capacity within the first five months.

-Considering all of this and the recent propiverine approbation in Canada, we performed a retrospective analysis of a prospectively maintained database within our pediatrics patients.
-Regarding %EBC, the gain was substantial since 80% of patients had an augmentation of their corrected bladder capacity within the first five months.
 Also, our eight patients who stopped propiverine after resolution of symptoms, including incontinence, took the molecule for an average of 18 months.
-Then, in the most optimistic scenarios, patients can then expect a complete recovery or a medication tapering within this period.
-We also see that the second follow-up visit (V3 at 10-14 months) was a turning point for most of our patients.
-Indeed, half of the patients will experience no more urgency and incontinence (day and night) approximately one year after the initiation of treatment.
+In the most optimistic scenarios, patients can then expect a complete recovery or a medication tapering within this period.
+We also noted that the second followup visit (V3 at 10-14 months) was a turning point for most of our patients.
+Indeed, half of the patients experienced no more urgency and incontinence (day and night) approximately one year after the initiation of treatment.
 Mentioning that fact to patients can help them tolerate the mild adverse events sometimes experienced at the beginning of treatment and set their expectations concerning the duration of treatment.
-Concerning those side effects, most of them were benign.
+Concerning side effects, most were benign.
 After experimenting with constipation, xerostomia, or abdominal cramps, no patients stopped the medication.
-Central nervous system symptoms such as headaches, behavioral changes, and insomnia, seemed more bothersome for our patients and led to more interruptions.
-Patients who were simultaneously taking ADHD medication did not experience more side effects than those who did not.
+Central nervous system symptoms, such as headaches, behavioral changes, and insomnia, seemed more bothersome for our patients and led to more interruptions.
+Patients who were simultaneously taking ADHD medication did not experience more side effects than those who were not.